iwconfig/dlffmpeg/README.md

 ##### Contribute #####
-I am certain my code needs better perspective and from what this script reprecent i'm currently not capable of comprehending better principles.
+I am certain my code needs better perspective and from what this script represent i'm currently not capable of comprehending better principles.
 Please feel free to fork and improve. :)